yanlin-group/cicd/README.md

 [This blog](https://blog.davidh83110.com/blog/2021-06-24-eks-awslbcontroller-gracefully-rolling-update/) has pointed out [Connection idle timeout](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#connection-idle-timeout) should be taken into above consideration too, that `Deregistration delay > application's own timeout > Connection idle timeout`.

 In an ideal world, it is a good practice to keep above value order.
 Client receives `504` when `Connection idle timeout` has reached.
 On the other hand, it might be confusing for client to receive `504`, since `application's own timeout` has not reached yet.

-In real scenarios, one project might want to keep `application's own timeout < Connection idle timeout < Deregistration delay`.
-In such case, client prefers to receive `502` when `application's own timeout` has reached.
-At least, the error has come as expected from app's view, even though the status code is not `504`.
+Client might want to see error when app's `application's own timeout` has reached.
+So choose the strategy for your best.

 **Big thanks to aws solution architect [chenxqdu](https://github.com/chenxqdu) for above discussion ^_^**